 Please note that it is essential to identify any service requirements in the Welcome Letter as well as the syllabus.
+The Steans Center can assist with this as well.

 Advising

 Undeclared students in LAS, CSH and Communication are assigned for advising to the Office for Academic Advising Support.
 In addition to these formal advisor assignments, OAAS is always open to seeing undeclared and exploratory (declared, but considering additional/alternative academic options) students from any of the undergraduate colleges.